 How Can I Become a Licensed Chemical Dependency Counselor?

 Research what it takes to become a licensed chemical dependency counselor.
-Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
-Schools offering Addiction Counseling degrees can also be found in these popular choices.
+Learn about education requirements, job duties, average wages, and job outlook to find out if this is the career for you.

 |Degree Required||Varies by state and by job; minimum requirement may be one of the following:|

 H.S.
 Diploma or G.E.D. (acceptable in some states)